efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/overview/MaterialGeometry.md

 We now come to the important topic of how objects in this system are created and destroyed.
 The geometry kernel uses a technique called reference counting.
 Reference counting, shortly stated, is a way to perform an automatic garbage collection of nodes that are no longer in use.
 This is important when describing a large tree of information, much of which is ideally to be shared — used again and again in many places.

-You may have noticed, in several code examples used throughout the GeoModel Kernel Overview section many of the objects have been created using operator `new`.
+You may have noticed, in several code examples used throughout the GeoModel Kernel Overview section many of the objects have been created using operator `new`, and the resulting pointers were never used directly.
+Instead they have always been wrapped into objects of a special smart pointer class `GeoIntrusivePtr`.
 You may have also noticed, if you’ve tried to play around with the kernel classes, that statements which allocate most kernel classes on the stack, such as

 ```cpp
 GeoBox box(100*SYSTEM_OF_UNITS::cm